srijan-paul/bullet_hell/README.md

 # Bullet Hell
 A bullet hell game written in Lua, using the LÖVE game framework.

-I'm using LOVE2D for rendering, and everything else has been done more or less from scratch.
+I'm using LOVE2D for rendering, and everything else has been done more or less from scratch, including the art.
 You can find Entity management system under `prefabs/`, the particle system under `particles/`, and the collision resolution and physics systems in `world/`.